Berlin / 2020

 Vision is determined to a large degree by our expectations.
 We don’t see a naked world, we see a visual world which has been created by experience, memory and language.

-When COVID started I found myself going for long walks in nature.
+During the first lockdown I found myself going for long walks in nature.
 On one of these walks I came upon a lone yellow flower and stopped to admire its beauty.
 When I turned away I could see purple dots in front of my eyes, dots in the same shape of the flower, but the opposite colour.
 They seemed real even though I knew they weren't; the image was just an illusion.
 The experience made me wonder about colour: what are colours and more importantly, where are they?
 When I see the colour red is it inside my head or out?